Python Data Visualization: Harnessing the Power of Data with Real-World Examples

 2. Seaborn: Enhanced Statistical Visualizations

-In the marketing industry, Seaborn’s heatmap feature is often used to show the correlation between different customer demographic variables, helping businesses segment their customer base effectively.
+The heatmap feature of Seaborn is applied very often in the marketing industry to show the correlation of different customer demographic variables that help the businesses segment their customer base effectively.

 import seaborn as sns